- Rate Movie[Total: 31 Average: 3]

 In its neutered family friendly rating Cursed was eventually dated for February 25, 2005 and Dimension did not screen it for critics.
 Cursed bowed against Tyler Perry’s Diary of a Mad Black Woman and Man Of The House (also not screened for critics) and it had a soft start with $9,633,085 — placing #4 for the weekend led by Diary of a Mad Black Woman.
 Audiences gave Cursed a C- cinemascore, which is common enough in the horror genre.
 Horror pics are usually front loaded and Cursed fell a steep 59.9% in its second weekend to $3,867,052 and followed that with 59.5% third weekend plunge to $1,564,363.
 Cursed left theaters with a terrible $19,297,522 — leaving Miramax with about $10.6 million after theaters take their percentage of the gross, which would not cover their P&A expenses or any of their exposure to the budget.

 Disney saw the film’s best overseas numbers from Spain with only $2.7 million and its overseas total was a mere $10,324,200 across numerous distributors.

-The film which stars Christina Ricci, also saw her long delayed Prozac Nation which was ready for release back in 2001, rotting in the Miramax vault until it was dumped straight to cable a month after Cursed flopped in theaters.
+The movie was toplined by Christina Ricci, who also saw her long delayed Prozac Nation which was ready for release back in 2001, rotting in the Miramax vault until it was dumped straight to cable a month after Cursed flopped in theaters.